The College was relaxed, beautiful yet

 ||St Augustine of Hippo

 |West End (Entrance)|

 The History of the Windows

-Going from east to west, the first two windows on either side show theologians of the early and middle ages and of the English reformation (men, it is lightly said, who might have belonged to Emmanuel had it existed); the remaining four show theologians who actually were of Emmanuel.
-Those on the north side are men whose contributions were chiefly to the organisation of the Church and to systematic theology; those on the south to spiritual life and thought and to speculative theology.
-The plan exhibits a feeling for the Church as a unity less fashionable in the 1870s and 1880s than now: the Cambridge Platonists of the seventeenth century are to be seen as the legitimate heirs of Origen and Eriugena; the Catholic John Fisher and the Protestant Thomas Cranmer, both reformers, though in different ways, both martyrs, share a window.
+From east–west, the first window shows theologians of the early & middle ages.
+The opposite window shows two men of the English Reformation.
+It is said they might have belonged to Emmanuel, had it existed.
+The remaining four show theologians who actually were of Emmanuel.
+On the north side, they are men whose contributions were chiefly to the organisation of the Church, and to systematic theology.
+Those on the south to spiritual life & thought and to speculative theology.
+The plan exhibits a feeling for the Church as a unity, although this was less fashionable in the 1870s & 1880s than now.
+The Cambridge Platonists of the seventeenth–century are to be seen as the legitimate heirs of Origen & Eriugena.
+The Catholic John Fisher, and the Protestant Thomas Cranmer, both reformers (though in different ways) & martyrs, share a window.

 St Augustine of Hippo c.334–430

 St Augustine is shown holding his book De civitate dei (The City of God).
 Behind, the imperial Roman world is symbolised by a triumphal arch and three antique columns.

 Augustine was born in Tagaste in North Africa, the son of a pagan father & a Christian mother.
 He moved between Africa, Rome & Milan, studying Manichaeism, rhetoric and Platonism.
 In Milan he was influenced by its Bishop, St Ambrose, and converted to Christianity.
 He was baptised in 387 and became Bishop of Hippo in 391.
 His writing has been very influential on all subsequent Christian philosophy.